lmfit/lmfit-py/doc/model.rst

 .. method:: ModelFit.eval_components(**kwargs)

-   evaluate each component of a :class:`CompositeModel`, returning an ordered dictionary of with the values for each compoent model.
+   evaluate each component of a :class:`CompositeModel`, returning an ordered dictionary of with the values for each component model.
 The returned dictionary will have keys of the model prefix or (if no prefix is given), the model name.
 The ``**kwargs`` arguments can be used to update parameter values and/or independent variables.